-As a petitioner you may decide to represent yourself - many petitioners do.
+As a petitioner you may decide to represent yourself.
+Many petitioners do and there is no disadvantage in doing that.
 Alternatively, you may ask someone to act as your representative, to act on your behalf in all matters relating to the petition and to argue your case in front of the Committee.
 You may pay someone to do this, for example, a solicitor, or you may simply ask someone you know (such as a friend, relative or colleague) to act for you.